eneskarpuz/eneskarpuz/Readme.md

 I am a full-stack software engineer with experience in web/mobile applications, back-end systems using a variety of technologies.

-- 🛠 I mostly work with React, React Native, Node.js, Next.js, Kubernetes.
+- 🛠 I mostly work with React, React Native, Node.js, Next.js
 - 🛠 In my spare time I'm dealing with ML, MLOps and developing packages below.

 <p>